-Most tourist visas aren’t that expensive, but you should always research the visas you may need before traveling.
+Most tourist visas aren’t that expensive and won’t cut into your travel budget too much.
+But you should always research the visas you may need before traveling.

 Many countries don’t require tourist visas for a stay up to 90 days.

-But some do, and some it’s better to apply and pay for your visa in advance.
+But some do, especially if you want to volunteer or work.
+A Working Holiday Visa is common, and it’s better to apply and pay for your visa in advance.

 But in Cambodia, I was able to just apply for my visitor visa at the airport on arrival.